tracecompass/tracecompass/README.md

   stable platform.
 To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

+* `-Dskip-tc-core-tests`

+  Skips the automated core tests.
+Not required when using `-Dmaven.test.skip=true` or `-DskipTests=true` , which already skips all the tests.

+* `-Dskip-short-tc-ui-tests`

+  Skips the short UI integration tests.
+Not required when using `-Dmaven.test.skip=true` or `-DskipTests=true`, which already skips all the tests.

-* `-Dskip-automated-ui-tests`
+* `-Dskip-long-tc-ui-tests`

-  Skips the automated UI integration tests.
-Not required when using `-Dmaven.test.skip=true`, which already skips all the tests.
+  Skips the long UI integration tests.
+Not required when using `-Dmaven.test.skip=true` or `-DskipTests=true`, which already skips all the tests.

 * `-Dskip-rcp`

   Skips building the RCP archives and related deployment targets.
-Only works in conjunction with `-Dskip-automated-ui-tests`, due to a limitation in Maven.
+Only works in conjunction with `-Dskip-tc-long-ui-tests`, due to a limitation in Maven.

 * `-Pctf-grammar`